RoroHaq/On-The-Record/planning/Proposal.md

 ## API

+- `/api/genre/:year` This returns all the genre objects from a given year.
-- `/api/genre/:genre` This returns all the genre objects with the data from all years.
+- `/api/genre/:genre` This returns all the genre objects of given genre with the data from all years.
 - `/api/genre/:genre?year="20XX"` This returns the genre object with the data of that certain year, this example wants a genre from 2017.
 - `/api/billboard/` return a list of songs and their genres that were on the billboard top 100 for each year.
 - `/api/billboard/?year=20XX` return a list of songs and their genres that were on the billboard top 100 in a given year.